Talophex/PITA/README.md

 # PITA
 PredictIt Tracking and Analysis
-language: Python 2.7
+primary language: Python 2.7

 Current:
 -Polls the predictit.org API to retrieve current pricing data as a JSON object